RudgeLab/FluoPi/README.md

 ### Installing

-All the installation instructions are available on the [wiki page][wiki]
+- All the installation instructions are available on the [wiki page][wiki]

-Full documentation and assembly instructions can be found at [Docubricks](http://docubricks.com/viewer.jsp?id=701517893260717056)
+- Full documentation and assembly instructions can be found at [Docubricks](http://docubricks.com/viewer.jsp?id=7449430440606889984)
+  - If you are prompted regarding an https (SSL) error, proceed.

 ### Running the equipment